-At the victim's request, and to the extent of the victim's cooperation and consent, university offices will work cooperatively to assist the victim in implementing supportive and protective measures.
-If reasonably available, a victim may be offered changes to academic, living, working, protective measures or transportation situations regardless of whether the victim chooses to report the crime to UPD or local law enforcement.
-Examples of options for a potential change to the academic situation may be to transfer to a different section of a class, withdraw and take a class at another time if there is no option for moving to a different section, etc. Potential changes to living situations may include moving to a different room or residence hall.
-Possible changes to work situations may include changing working hours.
+Examples of a potential change to the academic situation may be to transfer to a different section of a class, withdraw, or the option to take a class at another time depending on availability.
+Potential changes to living situations may include moving to a different room or residence hall.
+Possible changes to work situations may consist of changing working hours.
 Possible changes in transportation may include having the student or employee park in a different location, assisting the student or employee with a safety escort, etc.

-To request changes to academic, living, transportation and/or working situations or protective measures, or to receive assistance in requesting supportive and protective measures, a victim should contact the Managing Director of the Office of Institutional Equity, at 406-994-2042,

-OIE@montana.edu, you may also make requests in person in Montana Hall 311.
-You may request assistance by making a brief statement about what you have experienced, and request the changes that you believe would be helpful to remain safe and successful in your campus environment.
+To request changes to academic, living, transportation, and/or working situations or protective measures, or to receive assistance in requesting supportive and protective measures, a victim should contact the Office of Institutional Equity at 406-994-2042, OIE@montana.edu; you may also make requests in person in Montana Hall 311.
+You may request assistance by making a brief statement about what you have experienced and request the changes that you believe would be helpful to remain safe and successful in your campus environment.
 Upon receipt, OIE will determine if the request is reasonable and work to implement the interim measures.